freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-183-maximum-product-of-parts/index.md

 ---
-title: Problem 183: Maximum product of parts
+title: Maximum product of parts
 ---
 ## Problem 183: Maximum product of parts